 Objectives: On completion of this the student shall critically reflect and analyse the issues related to Indian Economy.

-Growth & Development of the Indian Economy under different policy regimes-goals, constraints, institution & policy framework- Sustainability and regional contrasts components of HDI, Gender inequality index, Education and HRD in India, National health policy
+Growth & Development of the Indian Economy under different policy regimes-goals, constraints, institution & policy framework- Sustainability and regional contrasts

 Trends & policies in poverty, Inequality and unemployment in India.